phil3k3/philiplimbeck.dev/philiplimbeck/_pages/finance.md

 ---
 #Healthy Finances Guide

-Your career is largely affected by how you are able to manage your finances.
+A major importance is Your career is largely affected by how you are able to manage your finances.
 This gets more important as you reach  a certain level of income as you might be tempted to buy all the fancy things you always wanted.
 Hence, overconsumption becomes your enemy, and you must start thinking about saving and keeping your earned money.
 This leads to the first cardinal rule about personal finance: